 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (11 Jun, 12 Jun, 13 Jun).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on day one (11 Jun) and quiet to unsettled levels on days two and three (12 Jun, 13 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (11 Jun), unsettled to active levels on day two (12 Jun) and quiet to unsettled levels on day three (13 Jun).

 III.
 Event probabilities 11 Jun-13 Jun

 Class M 01/01/01

 IV.
 Penticton 10.7 cm Flux

 Estimated Afr/Ap 10 Jun 003/004

 Predicted Afr/Ap 11 Jun-13 Jun 008/010-012/015-008/008